monadiq/monadiq.com/README.md

 ```

 ### Share your local changes with others publicly

-It's easy to automate, and here are the steps publicly
-Use [ngrok](https://dashboard.ngrok.com/get-started) to expose your local environment to others.
+* Use [ngrok](https://dashboard.ngrok.com/get-started) to expose your local environment to others.
-Query ngrok tunnel and apply that url when starting the hugo dev server.
+* Query ngrok tunnel and apply that url when starting the hugo dev server.
-This starts the hugo server with the ngrok tunnel url as the base url.
+* Start the hugo server with the ngrok tunnel url as the base url.

 ```sh
 # in first terminal